The Texas

 Roundabout tips

 A: This driver is yielding properly.
-If they enter now, they will cause a collision.
+If they enter now, they could cause a collision.

 C: This driver is entering properly as there is nobody nearby to yield to.

-D: This driver is yielding unnecessarily because they think they have to stop if a vehicle is anywhere in the roundabout or even just approaching it.
+E: This driver is stopping unnecessarily because they incorrectly believe they have to stop if a vehicle is anywhere in the roundabout or even just getting ready to enter it.

-E: This driver is pretty annoyed with the driver of vehicle D and nearly rear-ended them because driver D stopped unexpectedly and unnecessarily.
+F: This driver is pretty annoyed with the driver of vehicle E and nearly rear-ended them because driver E stopped unexpectedly and unnecessarily.

 Turning left across a median